 It is important that both new secondary plumes are originated from the same quantum of the primary tail.
 This shows that secondary plumes are born on the phase boundary approximately two times more often than quanta of hot material in the primary plume tail.
-As can be seen in Video 1 the secondary plumes are shifted horizontally compared to the location of the primary plume [Tosi and Yuen, 2011; Trubitsyn and Evseev, 2014].
+As can be seen in the video (see Electronic Supplement to this article) the secondary plumes are shifted horizontally compared to the location of the primary plume [Tosi and Yuen, 2011; Trubitsyn and Evseev, 2014].